 Some Technical Aspects of the Dunlop Crybaby Wah.

-Jim Dunlop created the first GCb95 Crybaby wah pedal in the late 80’s that was designed to replicate the original from the 60’s.
+Jim Dunlop created the first GCb95 Crybaby wah pedal in the late ’80s.
+Designed to replicate the original from the ’60s.
 But with better sound quality, consistency & reliability.

-With the wah pedal technology now in Jim Dunlop’s hands, he set out to make a greater pedal than had ever been produced before in the whole history of the wah pedal.
 The Dunlop GCb95.
-This guitar pedal became the first of its kind to produce crispier funky rhythms, a cleaner signal that did not distort the original guitar tone and a reliability to not break down.
+This guitar pedal became the first of its kind to produce crispier funky rhythms, a cleaner signal that did not distort the original guitar tone and reliability to not break down.

 The Dunlop Crybaby Wah does exactly that!
 Made up of heavy-duty construction fit for a tank.
 A nice long shape that is designed to rest your foot on while rocking back & forth and is powered up by using a 9v battery or a Jim Dunlop AC adapter.